-Although 3D echocardiography was invented in 1974, it did not gain wide clinical acceptance until the introduction of real-time 3D echocardiography in the first decade of the 21st century.
+Although 3D echocardiography has been invented in 1974, it has not gained wide clinical acceptance until the introduction of real-time 3D echocardiography in the first decade of the 21st Century.
 Driven by improvements in probe technology and increases in computing power, 3D echocardiography now provides unprecedented images of mitral valve prolapse and its associated mitral regurgitation with no or minimal requirements for image post processing.